shankhadevpadam/laravelbsdate/README.md

 A laravel date package which convert AD to BS and viceversa.

 #installation
-1) In order to install Laravel 5 Laravelbsdate, just add the following to your composer.json.
+1) In order to install Laravel 5 Laravelbsdate, just add the following to your composer.json in require.
 Then run composer update:

 ```json
 "shankhadev/bsdate": "dev-master"